How to Return Value if Cell is Blank (12 Ways)

 Read More: Excel If Two Cells Are Blank Then Return Value

-Method-2: Using IF Function to Return Value if Cell is Blank
+Method 2 – Using the IF Function to Return a Value if a Cell Is Blank

-Suppose, the company wants to compensate the customers for late delivery by 5% Off on the Total Sales value.
-So, you can estimate this value for the products which are not been delivered yet by following this method.
+Suppose the company wants to compensate the customers for late delivery by 5% off on the Total Sales value.

 Showing Blank Cells within Dataset